ipfs/ipfs/WORKING_GROUPS.md

 ## Working Group Lifecycle

-TODO: Define how a working group gets created, evaled and how to decide if its purpuse has been fulfilled and should be dismantled
+**TODO: Define how a working group gets created, evaled and how to decide if its purpuse has been fulfilled and should be dismantled**

 ## Current Working Groups

 ### Development and Maintenance Working Groups

+**sub-index:**
 - [Release](#release)
 - [Specifications](#specifications)
 - [Files (Unixfs), DEX and Data Structures on top of IPLD](#files-unixfs-dex-and-data-structures-on-top-of-ipld)